 The FMVA can be completed in a few months.
 Most students require 100-150 hours of prep time depending on skill level.
 If you are already a finance student, it will be even less.
-This is also the biggest drawback of the CFA.
+This is also the biggest drawback of some of these other certifications like the CFA.
 It will take you years to clear the exams and you will also have to meet the rather lengthy work experience requirements.
 Which sort of defeats the purpose of such a certification in my opinion.
 You need the careers boost now.
 Not when you are already 4-5 years into your career.

 The FMVA has the cost advantage here by a fair margin.
 Not only is the CFA several times more expensive to take, you will probably spend something extra on the prep resources as well.
 Personally, I still think the CFA is worth if you are targeting an investment role.
 But for everything else, stick with the FMVA.